Hammer (firearms): Drawbacks

 There are some notable drawbacks to the external hammer system compared to other modern, internal designs.
-In single-action revolvers, specifically, there is an ever-present danger of accidentally discharging the weapon if the hammer is struck with a shell loaded in the chamber.
+In single-action revolvers, specifically, there is an ever-present danger of accidentally discharging the weapon if the hammer is struck with a cartridge loaded in the chamber.
 There is nothing to prevent the hammer from contacting the firing pin and by default the cartridge, in some models, and so the gun will be discharged unintentionally.

 Other models do have an internal safety mechanism that prevents contact between the hammer and the firing pin unless the trigger is actually pulled.
 Even so, many single-action revolver owners choose to carry their revolver with the hammer resting on an empty chamber to minimize the risk of accidental discharge.
 Additionally, for those who carry their firearm as a personal defense weapon, there is the ever-present worry that an external hammer may catch on a loose article of clothing in an emergency situation, because the hammer protrudes at an angle from the rear of the weapon, and as the owner moves to quickly draw their weapon, the hammer may snag on clothing and cause the loss of seconds in a dangerous situation.
 Paul B. Weston, an authority on police weapons, called the external a "fish hook" that tended to snag clothing during a fast draw.

 Linear hammer

 A linear hammer is similar to but differs from a striker in that the hammer is a separate component from the firing pin.
 When released, a linear hammer, under spring pressure, slides along the bore axis rather than pivoting around a pin placed perpendicular to the bore, as with the more common rotating hammer.
 The hammer then impacts the rear of the firing pin.
-Designs such as the Czech vz.
+Designs such as the American M50 Reising, Swiss Rexim-Favor, Italian Spectre M4, Czech vz.
 58 and the Chinese QBZ-95 utilize a linear hammer.